Governance is all about how an organisation is directed, controlled and held to account.

 As a provider of NHS services, our Trust must comply with the standard conditions set out in its licence which can be viewed below

-The Trust’s governance arrangements are set out in the constitution which describes the purpose and powers of the Trust and the roles and responsibilities of its Board of Directors and Council of Governors.
+The Trust’s governance arrangements are set out in our constitution (available in the documents below) which describes the purpose and powers of the Trust and the roles and responsibilities of its Board of Directors and Council of Governors.